 1. Try Yoga, Stretch Out Those Muscles

 During this time, it's normal to be feeling more stressed than usual.
 Staying at home and being confined to your space can be difficult.
 Starting your day off with yoga has multiple benefits such as decreasing stress, relieving anxiety, promoting better sleep quality, and increasing strength.
 There are multiple online yoga classes you can stream right from your phone:

 For more ways to stay physically fit at home, check out our article Home Exercise Tip: How to Stay Fit During Quarantine

-2. WFH?
-Have A Separate & Tidy Work Space Is Key
+2. Working from home?
+Having A Separate & Tidy Work Space Is Key

 Keeping a clean and tidy workspace is very important when it comes to productivity.
 Clutter oftentimes causes stress (even if you don't initially realize it)- and who needs more stress right now?
 Taking a few minutes to put papers away and throw away trash from the day before has numerous benefits such as: